We regularly see the difference having life insurance can make to bereaved families.

 What about after that, though?
 Almost two in five people (36%) said their partner’s death had an effect on their employment status.
 That could mean making up for the lost income by taking on more work beyond what they’d ideally do (true for 20%), or changing jobs.
 But for some that might mean struggling to keep a job and their usual hours of work, and needing to take on less while they go through the grieving process, or perhaps to make it easier to look after young children.

 While in a minority, almost a fifth (17%) of people had to give up their jobs, with 15% needing to work fewer hours and 11% changing jobs so they could work more flexibly.

 Whatever the reason, it’s easy to see how being more financially stable can mean this kind of immediate change to employment at an already difficult time might be avoided.

 6. So you all feel some peace of mind

 Having life insurance gives you the comfort of knowing that, if you pass away within the policy term, your loved ones will have a lump sum on a valid claim to help them manage financially – with the mortgage, bills, childcare, or just help to maintain their standard of living.
 It can help you all plan for the unexpected.

 The survey showed that more than four in five people (81%) asked were worried about their current financial situation on losing a partner.
 Life insurance can go a long way towards helping make sure your loved ones won’t struggle financially, or have extra upheaval from moving, changing jobs or cutting back, when you’re gone.

-And it might also be reassuring to know that in 2019, we paid out £582 million in claims for 16,363 families – which was 98.6% of claims we received.
+And it might also be reassuring to know that in 2022, we paid out over £683 million in claims – which was 99.4% of claims we received Footnote 3.